ToToSpl/HFDPv2/README.md

 FEC (forward error correction) should give benefit of capability of repairing broken recived packets based on fec data.
 To use it, protocol should be rewritten.

-### 4. JSON configs.Random .txt files for keeping MAC adresses, and configurations sucks.
+### 4. JSON configs.
+Random .txt files for keeping MAC adresses, and configurations sucks.
 Even more sucks to write dump function to read this data.
 That is why I want to keep everything in nice JSON file for easy readability and implementation.

 ### 5. Moar threads.